 - Autism Spectrum Clinic

-The second year consists of four month rotations through various community child psychiatry sites and elective rotations.
+The second year consists of two six-month rotations through through various community child psychiatry sites, outpatient clinics and elective rotations.
 These include:

 - Lincoln Intermediate Unit rotation (school based evaluations)